AGENTS

 ```

-If you omit the path, Extension.js uses `process.cwd()`.
+If you omit the path, Extension.js uses the current working folder.

 ## How `preview` chooses what to run